dantan123/pattern_recognition/README.md

 lab 1 involves calculating orthogononal transformations, creating decision boundaries, and assigning classification errors.

 ## step 1:
-5 classes are devised: A,B, C, D, E. Class A and B are grouped as case 1 and Class C,D, and E are grouped as case 2.
+5 classes are devised: A, B, C, D, E. Class A and B are grouped as case 1 and Class C, D, and E are grouped as case 2.
 Each class contains the Gaussian bivariate distribution parameters: mean, covariance, and the number of samples.

 ## step 2:
 Synthetic data are generated as bivariate normally distributed using **randn()**.
 Contour and unit standard deviations for class A and B are plotted together on one plot and C, D, E on another plot.